AhmedSaleh627/Driver-Monitoring-System/README.md

 ## Future Enhancements
 - Incorporate more robust environmental handling (e.g., low light, occlusions).
 - Handling Wearing Sun Glasses
-- Integrating this into our Infotainment system
+- Integrating this into our Infotainment system instead of using Tkinter as our GUI.